swup/astro/README.md

 Use path and route names to allow choosing between animations.
-Given a list of URL patterns, uses [path-to-regexp](https://www.npmjs.com/package/path-to-regexp) to identify named routes and adds them as classnames to use for styling transitions, e.g. `from-route-home` or `to-route-project`.
+Given a list of URL patterns, uses [path-to-regexp](https://www.npmjs.com/package/path-to-regexp) to identify named routes and adds them as classnames to use for styling animations, e.g. `from-route-home` or `to-route-project`.

 ```js
 {